 Three year accredited undergraduate psychology sequence in a bachelors degree (refer to the bachelors degree on this website for an example)

 Also open to graduates of the Graduate Diploma at the Melbourne School of Psychological Science

 Selection advice for entry into the psychology Honours program

-The minimum requirement to be eligible for selection to the Psychology honours program is completion of all the requirements for the Bachelor of Arts or Bachelor of Science, with an Australian Psychology Accreditation Council (APAC) accredited major in Psychology with a weighted average of at least 70% in the second and third-year Psychology subjects, or equivalent.
+The minimum requirement to be eligible for selection to the Psychology honours program is completion of all the requirements for the Bachelor of Arts or Bachelor of Science or Bachelor of Biomedicine, with an Australian Psychology Accreditation Council (APAC) accredited major in Psychology with a weighted average of at least 70% in the second and third-year Psychology subjects, or equivalent.
 In computing the weighted average, the average of the third year Psychology subjects is assigned twice the weight of the average of the second year Psychology subjects.

 Selection advice for entry into the Graduate Diploma in Psychology (Advanced)